 Born in Sydney, Australia, Rose Byrne entered Bradfield College at the age of 12 because of their excellent drama department.
 At the same time, from the age of eight, she had been taking various acting courses at the Australian Theatre for Young People.
 When she was 13, a casting agent visited the ATYP to scout talent for the feature film Dallas Doll (1994), starring Sandra Bernhard.
 Rose auditioned and was given her first professional role.

 Though the movie wasn't a huge success, it got the teen's acting career started.
 She next landed a regular role in the TV series Echo Point, playing Belinda O'Connor.
-Appearances on shows such as Wildside and Heartbreak High followed but the young girl had a taste of disappointment when she auditioned for but didn't get accepted to NIDA (National Institute of Dramatic Arts)the acting school that boasts graduates such as Mel Gibson, Geoffrey Rush and Cate Blanchett.
+Appearances on shows such as Wildside and Heartbreak High followed but the young girl had a taste of disappointment when she auditioned for but didn't get accepted to NIDA (National Institute of Dramatic Arts)—the acting school that boasts graduates such as Mel Gibson, Geoffrey Rush and Cate Blanchett.
 Shattered by the rejection, Byrne instead enrolled for a Bachelor of Arts program at Sydney University.
 But when she won the role of Alex, Heath Ledger's love interest, in Two Hands (1999), audiences sat up and took notice.
 The film was a hit both with audiences and critics and Byrne found her career taking off.
 School was put on the back burner for the time being.

-Soon after, Byrne won her first lead in a feature film in The Goddess of 1967 (2000), playing a 17-year-old girl who goes on a car trip with a stranger.
+Soon after, Byrne won her first lead in a feature film in The Goddess Of 1967 (2000), playing a 17-year-old girl who goes on a car trip with a stranger.
 Rose was awarded the Volpi Cup for Best Actress at the Venice International Film Festival for her performance.
-She appeared on stage in the Sydney Theatre Company's production of La Dispute just before making her Hollywood big screen debut as Dormé, Padmé,'s handmaiden in Star Wars: Episode II - Attack of the Clones (2002).
+She appeared on stage in the Sydney Theatre Company's production of La Dispute just before making her Hollywood big screen debut as Dormé, Padmé,'s handmaiden in Star Wars: Episode II - Attack Of The Clones (2002).
 Other roles in American films such as City of Ghosts (2002) alongside Matt Dillon and James Caan followed, including The Night We Called it a Day (2003) with Dennis Hopper and Melanie Griffith, and Troy (2004) starring Brad Pitt and Orlando Bloom.
 For Wicker Park (2004), co-starring Josh Hartnett, she had to learn to speak with an American accent.

+Rose has a son, Rocco Robin Cannavale, with her boyfriend, actor Bobby Cannavale.
 Her hobbies include yoga, swimming, bicycle riding, crosswords and reading.